working-group-two/engineering-blog/pages/index.md

 We work together with our customers to integrate into the host mobile network and partners for interconnectivity, connectivity, roaming, billing and other necessary pieces.
 For the sake of clarity, we only deliver the mobile core network as-a-service, and partner for the rest.

 We do not own the end-users, and we do not handle the wholesale capacity agreements.
-We are a neutral platform for an eco-system of partners and developers.
+We are a neutral platform for an eco-system of operators, partners and developers.